JP CENTRE YOGA GOES TO INDIA

 Payment plans are possible.
 Email management@jpcentreyoga.com

-Cancelations between November 15 and December 14, receive 50% back.
+Cancellations made between November 15 and December 14 will receive a 50% refund.

 Must be valid at least 6 months beyond the end date of the trip.